 With a combination of daring, ingenuity and luck they launch a successful raid on the General’s palace and install the people’s champion as the new President.

+Robert Hays is a revelation.
+For those who only know him from Airplane! he acquits himself convincingly as a soldier of fortune.
 Charles Martin Smith (The Untouchables), who also directed appears in a supporting role.
 For a spell in the 80s he seemed to be the go to guy for when you needed someone to epitomise geeky, niave, or weak bureaucrats.
 Kind of like the Zeljko Ivanek of his day.

 Sure, it won't win any awards for originality but this is a well acted, well written, well directed film that's nothing less than entertaining from start to finish.
 What more do you want from a film?